The Model Description Language (MDL) is a data driven language for

 for the upper surface, and face 7 for the mid-surface), and 2D elements

-(faces 1-4 for the sides).
+(edges 1-4 for the sides).
 Surface traction load are specified with 3

-The default reference frame is local
+The default reference frame is local, which means that the

 face-local reference frames of the initial configuration will be used